Jaw crushers - reuse construction materials

 Jaw crusher - for whom?

-Jaw crushers will find use in all kinds of industries, both large-scale and more local.
+Jaw crushers will find application in all kinds of industry, both large-scale and more local operations.

-This is possible thanks to the wide range of this type of equipment tailored for different types of users.
+It is possible thanks to a wide range of such devices adapted to different types of users.

 Industries using jaw crushers include: